 - enrol in 1, 2, or 3 academic courses in each semester of their first academic year of study

 - attend mandatory mentoring sessions for the academic year

 - attend mandatory tutorial and other support programs as provided for the academic year

-Students can voluntarily participate in the Gateway Program by contacting the Program Coordinator.
-This optional participation is open to:
+Students can voluntarily participate in the Gateway Program by contacting the Program Co-ordinator.
+This optional participation may benefit: